 When is a state economically strong or weak and what is the role of law in this determination?

 Economists use a number of factors to determine the size and economic strength of a state.
 The most common of these measures are gross domestic product (GDP) and the purchase power parity (PPP) between currencies.
 GDP represents “an aggregate measure of production equal to the sum of the gross values added of all resident, institutional units engaged in production (plus any taxes, and minus any subsidies, on products not included in the value of their outputs).”
 In contrast, PPP normalizes currencies and compares the purchasing power of each at a given point.
 One other measure of economic productivity is the per capita income of the individuals within the state.
 Taken together, these metrics help leaders or planners take action to maintain or improve conditions within the state.
 Important for this course, we focus on the role of law in the economic development of a state.

-• Example: An individual or business may lend you money without taking physical position of your belongings to secure payment of the debt.
+- Example: An individual or business may lend you money without taking physical possession of your belongings to secure payment of the debt.
 In the event you fail to pay the debt, the lender can use legal channels to recuperate the funds lent.
 This confidence allows you to possess and make productive use of the property while you are paying for it.